FFW-Baudenbach/FE2_SmartHome/README.md

 * /actuator/health
   Checks if configured device is present!

+## Provided schedule
+A configurable optional task takes care to automatically shut off the switch device after a given period in time.
+If a motion was detected by a Motion Detector, then the time is extended again to the defined period.

 ## Usage
 The following environment variables need to be provided:
 * fritzbox.url
 * fritzbox.username
 * fritzbox.password
 * fritzbox.switchid

+The following environment variables are optional:
+* schedule.switchoff.fixedDelayMinutes (default: off)
+* schedule.switchoff.defaultSwitchOnMinutes (default: 30)